U.S. Route 395 Business (Reno, Nevada)

 U.S. Route 395 Business (US 395 Bus.) is a north–south state highway in Reno, Nevada.
 The highway follows Virginia Street, the primary north–south arterial street of the area.
 US 395 is also designated as State Route 430 (SR 430) from its intersection with SR 659 (McCarran Boulevard) to its northern terminus at US 395.

-US 395 Bus. is the former alignment of US 395 through Reno before the construction of a new freeway alignment through the city.
-The route passes through the heart of Reno and is notable for passing through popular tourist landmarks.
+US 395 Bus. is the former alignment of US 395 through Reno before a new freeway was constructed.
+The route passes through Reno's downtown and is known for its popular tourist landmarks.

 Route description

 As Virginia Street passes north under Interstate 580 (I-580) and US 395 freeway on the south end of Reno, the US 395 Bus. designation begins along the road (concurrent with US 395 Alternate, US 395 Alt.).
 The roadway turns slightly westward as it travels further north into Reno.
 In about 3 mi, the highway again meets the I-580/US 395 freeway.
 The alternate route ends just north of here, at the intersection with Patriot Boulevard; US 395 Bus., however continues to follow Virginia Street northward.

 Beyond the terminus of the alternate route, businesses appear more frequently along the arterial.
 Large retail stores, shopping malls and restaurants begin to line the sides of the business route.
 After passing another interchange with I-580/US 395 and the junction with Kietzke Lane, the Reno-Sparks Convention Center can be seen along the east side of the road, along with larger casino properties and additional businesses as the route continues north.
 Passing north of California Avenue, Virginia Street narrows down and reaches Downtown Reno.
 Seen amongst other businesses along the highway are major office buildings, government institutions and cultural centers.

 In the center of Reno, US 395 Bus. crosses over the Truckee River on the Virginia Street Bridge.
 The river crossing dates back to 1860, prior to the Reno's existence as "Lake's Crossing".
 On the opposite side of the river crossing, US 395 Bus. enters the downtown core.
 Each side of the highway is lined with numerous casinos and small businesses.
 Portions of Virginia Street between First Street and Sixth Street are frequently closed to vehicular traffic (most often in the summertime) to host special events that attract tourists and locals to the downtown area; such events include Hot August Nights, Street Vibrations, parades and other activities.
 A notable landmark along this stretch of roadway is the Biggest Little City in the World sign.
 Located at Virginia Street and Commercial Row (just south of Third Street), the current version of this famous arch was erected in 1987.

 North of downtown, the business route intersects I-80 as it heads away from the casinos.
 Just past the Interstate, US 395 Bus. encounters the University of Nevada, Reno campus.
-Academic buildings, residence halls, the student union, Lawlor Events Center and Fleischmann Planetarium are several of the university buildings visible from Virginia Street, which follows the western border of the campus.
+Academic buildings, residence halls, the student union, Lawlor Events Center, Fleischmann Planetarium and Mackay Stadium are several of the university buildings visible from Virginia Street, which follows the western border of the campus.